-The controller has presumably been updated, but it looks remarkably similar to the one currently available, and current-gen controllers will still work on the Series X. We'd expect the ergonomics to be improved, but Microsoft hasn't said much about it yet.
+The controller has also been updated, but it looks remarkably similar to the one currently available, and current-gen controllers will still work on the Series X. We'd expect the ergonomics to be improved, but Microsoft hasn't said much about it yet.

 Microsoft has confirmed that the upcoming Halo Infinite will arrive on Xbox Series X (though not at launch) - but surprisingly it won't be an exclusive.

 That's because the Xbox Series X won't have any exclusives in its first few years - at least not from Microsoft itself.
 The company has confirmed that for the next two years at least, every new game published by Xbox Game Studios will be playable on any Xbox or PC - meaning all the first few Series X games will also released on the Xbox One.

 They'll also be cross-compatible thanks to the Smart Delivery program mentioned above.
 Third-party publishers may take a different approach, however.